mdhafizur/code-guardian/README.md

-# 🔐 code-guardian
+# 🔐 Code Guardian

-**code-guardian** is a Visual Studio Code extension that integrates AI-powered security analysis into your coding workflow.
+**Code Guardian** is a Visual Studio Code extension that integrates AI-powered security analysis into your coding workflow.
 It uses [Ollama](https://ollama.com) to analyze JavaScript and TypeScript code for potential security vulnerabilities, bad practices, and insecure coding patterns.

 ## ✨ Features